The page covers:

 Today Porta Portese is best known for its Sunday flea market.
 The custom house which stood behind the gate was pulled down in 1915 and this facilitates the view over S. Maria del Priorato.
 The gate serves only local traffic needs; cars coming from the city continue to pass through it, whereas a modern opening is reserved to those going the other way.

 The gate was designed by Marcantonio De' Rossi, the military architect in charge of the construction of new walls around Trastevere.
-He followed the pattern established by Antonio da Sangallo the Younger at Porta S. Spirito, another unfinished gate.
+He followed the pattern established by Antonio da Sangallo the Younger at Porta S. Spirito, an unfinished gate.

 The walls were built at the initiative of Pope Urban VIII, but the gate was not yet completed when the Pope passed away in 1644.
 Pope Innocent X, his successor, immediately ordered that his coat of arms should be placed on the gate, but he did not care to complete it: no statues were placed in the niches, nor a tower was built above it, as it had been done at Porta S. Pancrazio, the other gate of the new walls.